Date: July 23, 2020

 Location: 253 Russell Senate Office Building

-U.S. Sen. John Thune, R-S.D., chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet, will convene a hearing titled, “The State of U.S. Spectrum Policy,” at 10:00 a.m. on Thursday, July 23, 2020.
-The hearing will examine the Federal Communications Commission’s and National Telecommunications and Information Administration’s role in spectrum management and policy making.
-Witnesses will have the opportunity to discuss how the increased demand and competition for licensed and unlicensed spectrum resources have impacted spectrum policies in the United States.
+U.S. Sen. John Thune, R-S.D., chairman of the Subcommittee on Communications, Technology, Innovation, and the Internet, held a hearing titled, “The State of U.S. Spectrum Policy,” on Thursday, July 23, 2020.
+The hearing examined the Federal Communications Commission’s and National Telecommunications and Information Administration’s role in spectrum management and policy making.
+Witnesses had the opportunity to discuss how the increased demand and competition for licensed and unlicensed spectrum resources have impacted spectrum policies in the United States.

 - Mr. Tom Power, Senior Vice President and General Counsel, CTIA

 - Mr. Mark Gibson, Director of Business Development, CommScope

 - Dr. Roslyn Layton, Visiting Researcher, Aalborg University

 - Mr. Michael Calabrese, Director, Wireless Future Project, Open Technology Institute at New America